YOUR SKILLS CAN MAKE A HUGE DIFFERENCE

 ESOL teachers and subject-specific tutors

 The refugees we support want to learn English - so that they can make friends, find work and access essential services.
 This is an essential success factor for them to move through the 'confidence & independence' stage of resettlement.
-If you're a qualified ESOL teacher, or an experienced academic teacher of GCSE level in Maths, English, Science, and/or any A’level subjects, we'd love to hear from you.
-We would also consider young tutors who have recently studied these exams and would be willing to help others.
+If you're a qualified ESOL teacher, or an experienced teacher of GCSE level Maths, English, Science, and/or any A level subjects, we'd love to hear from you.
+We would also consider young tutors who have recently studied for these exams and would be willing to help others.
 DBS checking is necessary for all volunteers with direct contact.
-Please do fill in the application form below. |
+Please do fill in the application form below.

 We recognise that volunteers will incur expenses and we aim to reimburse all reasonable expenses as swiftly and simply as possible, while maintaining adequate control and providing transparency to our stakeholders.
 To find out more, please read our volunteer expense policy.